Epic of Sundiata: Historical context and significance

 The amount of historicity of the events portrayed in the epic is open to debate.
 There are some limited 14th-century Arabic historiographic sources available on the early history and of the Mali Empire, notably the records of Ibn Khaldun.
 Therefore, the evidence of oral tradition may be critical in reconstructing the historical events of the period.
 Oral tradition necessarily undergoes significant changes over the course of several centuries, but scholars have nevertheless attempted to pinpoint elements in the epic that might reflect historical events.

 Written summaries of the epic existed in Arabic before 1890.
 During the 1890s, versions of the epic were collected by French officials and published in French and German translation beginning in 1898.
 Western-educated West Africans began to produce literary versions of the tale beginning in the 1930s.
 This was notably the case at the French elite school, École William Ponty, which staged a drama based on the story in 1937.
 This period represents the first interaction of the oral tradition with literacy and modernity, and the transformations undergone by the narrative in the context of the 1937 presentation ... eventually resulted in the form of the epic which became most influential in the 1940s and 1950s, before the first "novelistic" treatment by Niane (1960).
-The first line-by-line transcription of the epic as told by a griot was made in 1967.
+The first line-by-line transcription of the epic as told by a jeli was made in 1967.